 #2.
 CGI Helps to Demonstrate the Interior of the Future Building

 #3.
-Skyscraper Rendering Shows Exterior Lighting
+Skyscraper Rendering Shows Lighting

 Now, we all know that lighting significantly affects our perception of architecture in the evening and at night.
 It is especially important in the case of such massive structures as skyscrapers that always have complex, meticulously planned exterior lighting systems.
 So, naturally, it’s crucial for an architect to show the client every aspect of illumination design.